Serving and RL post-training on AMD GPUs (ROCm)¶

 Scope: how to serve, and reinforcement-learning post-train, known open-weight models on AMD Instinct GPUs via ROCm: the software stack (HIP, RCCL, Composable Kernel, AITER), the engines that run on it (vLLM, SGLang), the quantization toolkit (AMD Quark), and the central portability question this page exists to answer: does training a model on NVIDIA hardware affect whether it can be served, and RL post-trained, on AMD.
 This is the vendor-portability layer underneath the engine-focused pages inference serving and disaggregated inference.

 As of this writing, serving known open-weight models on AMD Instinct GPUs via vLLM or SGLang is production-deployed, not experimental: real deployments are cited below, including bare-metal OCI MI300X and llm-d prefill/decode disaggregation over RoCE.
 A model's weights, trained on NVIDIA, port to AMD without retraining.
-The kernels, quantization calibration, and attention-backend choice around those weights do not port automatically and need their own validation pass.
+What does not port automatically is the kernels, the quantization format and its kernel coverage on the target silicon, and the attention-backend choice; each needs its own validation pass.
+Calibration is not on that list, and an earlier version of this page wrongly said it was: see the portability section below.
 Treat a cross-vendor move the way you would treat moving to a new GPU generation within one vendor: the math is the same, the fastest path to it is not, and a few bleeding-edge features are still ahead of their ROCm port.

 What it is¶